Skip to Main Content

 Contact Information

-Please contact Sarah Campbell, Reference & Instruction Librarian, if you would like to schedule a library instruction session for Downcity and Lisa Spicola, Chief Librarian, for Harborside.
+Please contact Sarah Campbell, Reference & Instruction Librarian, if you would like to schedule a library instruction session for Downcity and Lisa Spicola, Interim Director, for Harborside.

 scampbell@jwu.edu / 401.598.5019